cca/vault_migration/readme.md

 pytest -v migrate/tests.py # run tests
 ```

 The migrate/record.py file is a class for Invenio records.
 On the command line, you can pass it JSON EQUELLA item(s) and it will return a JSON Invenio record(s).
 The migrate/api.py file will create Invenio records from EQUELLA items and attempt to POST them to a local Invenio instance.
-It requires an `INVENIO_TOKEN` or `TOKEN` environment variable.
+It requires `INVENIO_TOKEN` or `TOKEN` variable in our environment or .env file.
 To create a token: sign in as an admin and go to Applications > Personal access tokens.

 ## Vocabularies